payara/Payara/appserver/tests/paas/appscoped-db-with-resources-xml/README.txt

 The database service that is provisioned is an application scoped service, service description is provided in the glassfish-services.xml file.

-Works on Derby as glassfish-resources.xml contents are related to Derby database.

 Please refer ../README.txt for more generic guidelines.